deadpixi/libtmt/README.rst

-This leads to the sad state of affairs where if a terminal claims to be an xterm or to implement ECMA-48, you can't actually rely on it doing so, and have to stick to some ill-defined "common subset" of features that isn't really written down anywhere and varies from person to person.
+This leads to the sad state of affairs where if a terminal claims to be an xterm or to implement ECMA-48, you can't actually rely on it doing so, and have to stick to some ill-defined "common subset" of features that isn't really written down anywhere and the contents of which vary from person to person.

 I originally targeted the classic ANSI.SYS emulation from the days of MS-DOS.
 That was a very simple terminal to emulate, but more modern